-Bombardier Recreational Products Inc. ("BRP") warrants its 2008 Ski-Doo snowmobiles sold by authorized BRP distributor/dealer (as hereinafter defined) in states members of the European Union from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP")\ warrants its 2009 Ski-Doo snowmobiles sold by authorized BRP distributor/dealer (as hereinafter defined) in states members of the European Economic Area ("EEA") (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein) from defects in material or workmanship for the period and under the conditions described below.
+This limited warranty will become null and void if: